seamapi/docs/docs/device-and-system-integration-guides/dormakaba-oracode-locks/creating-dormakaba-oracode-offline-access-codes.md

 # Creating dormakaba Oracode Offline Access Codes

-In addition to supporting [online access codes](../../products/smart-locks/access-codes/), the Seam integration for dormakaba Oracode enables you to manage [offline access codes](../../products/smart-locks/access-codes/offline-access-codes.md) for dormakaba Oracode lock models that do not have Wi-Fi capabilities.
+The Seam integration for dormakaba Oracode enables you to manage [offline access codes](../../products/smart-locks/access-codes/offline-access-codes.md) for dormakaba Oracode locks.
 You generate offline access (PIN) codes remotely, and the manufacturer maintains a server-based registry of synchronized encryption keys (tokens) to enable these offline codes.
 Then, owners or managers can share these codes with users through messaging or other similar applications, and the users do not need to install a special application to unlock the device.

 To learn about the special requirements regarding offline access codes for dormakaba Oracode locks, see [Offline Access Code Requirements](creating-dormakaba-oracode-offline-access-codes.md#offline-access-code-requirements).
 For more information about using offline access codes, see [Offline Access Codes](../../products/smart-locks/access-codes/#offline-access-codes) and [Managing Offline Access Codes](../../products/smart-locks/access-codes/offline-access-codes.md).